2018 Minister’s Awards for Transportation Innovation

 – City of Cold Lake

-The Cold Lake Transit System began in early 2015, when the city acquired a fleet of pre-owned buses, which minimized their upfront capital investment.
+The Cold Lake Transit System began in early 2015, when the city acquired a fleet of pre-owned buses, which minimized its upfront capital investment.
 The savings allowed the city to establish a high level of service for its riders.

 Cold Lake Transit has exceeded all expectations.
 Ridership continues at a steady pace.
 And the community is proud of its transit system.